 Let’s follow the list and start by discussing the first aspect.

-To successfully develop a new product you should understand what problems you solve with it.
+To successfully develop a new product you should understand what problems you can solve with its help.

 Let’s think of Booking as an example.
-It’s an online travel agency for reserving hotels and other places to stay during travel time.
+It’s an online travel agency for reserving hotels and other places to stay at while traveling.

 Moreover, understanding your customers’ pain-points is a strong marketing tool.
 Let us explain.

-Which one you think will resonate with customers’ needs?
+Which one do you think will resonate with your customers’ needs the most?